-Canada is a world leader in biotechnology (bio-economy) and has a big network of research hospitals, universities, laboratories and companies.
+Canada is a world leader in biotechnology (bio-economy) with a large network of research hospitals, universities, laboratories and companies.
 BioTalent Canada is the national sector council for the biotechnology industry.

 2. Skills Development